Rothaarsteig from Vormwald to Lützel

 Rainwear

 If changeable weather is forecast for your tour on the Rothaarsteig, remember to pack a light rain jacket or rain poncho.
 They take up virtually no space in your rucksack and also keep out unpleasant wind.
 Gaiters that protect your trouser legs from dirt and moisture are also practical.
-At our partner outdoor outfitter Tatonka, you will find high-quality, breathable rain jackets with a minimal pack size, lightweight rain capes and gaiters for trouser legs to protect them from dirt and moisture.
+At our partner outdoor outfitter Tatonka, you will find high-quality, breathable rain jackets with minimal pack size, lightweight rain capes and gaiters for your trouser legs to protect them from dirt and moisture.

 Here you can find Tatonka rain jackets for women